Do you want your own version of IndiKit?

 Determine the indicator's value by using the following methodology:

-1) Prepare a list of the desired measures that you want to measure.
-Focus on the most important practices only – avoid being too ambitious.
-If you are assessing respondents’ awareness of several adaptation measures, decide on how many practices they need to be aware of in order to be considered ‘aware of the promoted adaptation measures’ (e.g. at least 2 out of 3 promoted practices).
+1) Prepare a short list of the adaptation measures you want to assess.
+Focus on 3–5 key practices to avoid overlong interviews.
+Decide how many measures respondents must mention spontaneously or after prompting to be considered ‘aware of the promoted adaptation measures’ (e.g. aware of at least 2 out of 4 promoted measures).

 4) To calculate the indicator’s value, divide the number of respondents aware of the promoted adaptation measures by the total number of interviewed respondents (excluding those who refused to answer one or more questions).
 Multiply the result by 100 to convert it to a percentage.